[Latest] Physiology And Injuries in Sports | Chapter 7 Notes 2024

 Objectives of First Aid

-To prevent the condition from worsening: It provides to prevent the condition from worsening before he gets the help of doctor
+To prevent the condition from worsening: It provides to prevent the condition from worsening before he gets the help of a doctor

 Click Below For Class 12 All Subject Sample Papers 2024